Atlas200dk/sample-facedetection-python/README.md

 -   The Atlas 200 DK developer board complete the necessary configuration of Python environment and system.

 ## Enviroment Configuration
--   Step 1 Configure the relevant environment in UIHost.

-    Switch to root user in UIHost，and enter the directory sample-facedetection-python/script,execute terminal commands bash install_uihost.sh to finish the configuration.
--   Step 2 Obtain the source code package.

     Download all the code in the sample-facedetection repository at  [https://github.com/Ascend/sample-facedetection-python] (https://github.com/Ascend/sample-facedetection-python)  to any directory on Ubuntu Server where MindSpore Studio is located as the MindSpore
     Studio installation user, for example,  _/home/ascend/sample-facedetection/_.